elpop/ga_cli/README.md

 4. The two_factor.pl program

-    Is a custom example of use code, validate and extract general info of a given account.
+    Is a tool to generate OTP, validate it and extract general info of a given account.
+Also can make a QR image to add a new account into the Authenticator App.

     The options are: